ttasterisco/ttasterisco.github.com/_posts/2013-08-15-deploying-clj-compojure-in-heroku.md

 `java.runtime.version=1.7`

 ## Deploying
-On your shell, run the following commands
+In your shell, run the following commands

 <pre>
 <code>